-Table of Contents Compensation Highlight Separation Bonus Founders' Grants percentages determined based on individual performance.

-Temporary Incentive Deferred Compensation

-Synopsis

-A one-time 25% bonus enhancement for all Brighthouse employees eligible for AVIP awards.

-Rationale
+Compensation Highlight Base Salary and Target Total Compensation Synopsis Post-Separation base salaries and Target Total Compensation opportunities were established.
+Rationale Base salaries and Target Total Compensation opportunities were determined by reference to the market median of the Comparator Group (as defined below) and established to reflect the NEO's responsibilities as top executives of a standalone public company.
+Annual Variable Incentive Plan ("AVIP") AVIP pool for calendar year 2017 was funded at 105% of target level, with NEO payout AVIP is our annual cash incentive plan.
+The AVIP award pool was approved at slightly above target

-levels to reflect the Compensation Committee's quantitative and qualitative assessment of management's success in accomplishing the Separation.
+Compensation Highlight Synopsis percentages determined based on individual performance.
+Rationale levels to reflect the Compensation Committee's quantitative and qualitative assessment of management's success in accomplishing the Separation.
+Separation Bonus A one-time 25% bonus enhancement for all Brighthouse employees eligible for AVIP awards.
 Based on the successful Separation, our NEOs and other employees received an additional cash incentive bonus equal to 25% of his or her respective calendar year 2017 bonus payout under AVIP ("Separation Bonus").
 The Separation Bonus was based upon the Company's achievement of critical post-Separation transition milestones and reflects the extraordinary efforts by all employees to effectuate the Separation.

-Founders' Grants were used to accelerate Brighthouse equity ownership by our officers and to immediately align our NEOs' interests with those of our stockholders.

-Shortly following the Separation, these Brighthouse equity awards were issued to all employees of the Company who participate in the Employee Plan.
+Founders' Grants Shortly following the Separation, these Brighthouse equity awards were issued to all employees of the Company who participate in the Employee Plan.
 Awards were issued as Restricted Stock Units ("RSUs") that 100% cliff vest a short time after the anniversary of the grant date, subject to the achievement of one or more performance goals.
 Founders' Grants are subject to stockholder approval of the Employee Plan at the 2018 Annual Meeting.
+Founders' Grants were used to accelerate Brighthouse equity ownership by our officers and to immediately align our NEOs' interests with those of our stockholders.
+Temporary Incentive Deferred Compensation Deferred compensation credits under the Temporary Incentive Deferred Compensation Plan (the "Temporary Plan") to our NEOs as a "make-whole" for equity-based compensation Our NEOs and other employees received deferred compensation credits under the Temporary Plan to retain and motivate the participating employees through the